edmondklai/2023-summer/week-6/agenda.md

 // found is 4
 ```

+_Sorting_

+- sort(): Sorts the elements of an array in place and returns the array.

 ```js
 let arr = [5, 3, 2, 4, 1];
 arr.sort(); // arr is now [1, 2, 3, 4, 5]
 ```

+### Advance using array for looping and perform operation

+These array method is not applicable for all programming languages.

+- forEach(): Executes a provided function once for each array element.

+- map(): Creates a new array with the results of calling a provided function on every element in the calling array.

+- filter(): Creates a new array with all elements that pass the test implemented by the provided function.

+- reduce(): Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

 ```js
 let arr = [1, 2, 3];